mongodb-labs/mongo-perl-driver/devel/README.md

 * bin — harnesses and other helper programs
 * clusters — cluster definition files in YAML format
 * lib - Perl modules for orchestration
-* t-large — Perl test files
+* t-dynamic — Perl test files that spin up own cluster for testing
+* stale -- legacy test files not yet adapted for new orchestration

 Configuration
 -------------